srsran/srsRAN_Project_docs/docs/source/user_manuals/source/installation.rst

 Installation Guide
 ##################

-The following steps need to be taken in order to download and build the srsRAN Project:
+The following steps need to be taken in order to download and build |project_name|:

     1. Install dependencies
     2. Install RF driver (only required for Split 8 deployments)